Trị An Dam

 Trị An is a hydroelectric dam and lake on the Đồng Nai River in Vĩnh Cửu, Đồng Nai, Vietnam.
-The power plant has an installed electric capacity of 400 MW and producing around 1.76 TWh of electricity per year.
+The power plant has an installed electric capacity of 400 MW and produces around 1.76 TWh of electricity per year.
 The plant is operated by Trị An Hydropower Company, a subsidiary of Vietnam Electricity.

 The dam was built in 1984–1986 with the assistance of the Soviet Union.
 The power plant became operational in 1988.
 The dam forms a man-made reservoir lake known as Trị An Lake.
 La Ngà village on the La Ngà River was created as a result of population displacement.

 The dam appears on the 5000 Vietnamese đồng note released in 1993.